 Some insurance companies move quickly to process claims while others do not.
 If it feels like your insurance company continues to drag its feet, these are some of the things you can do to expedite the process.

-Contact a New York City Personal Injury Lawyer to Discuss Your Accident Case in New York
+Contact A New York City Personal Injury Lawyer To Discuss Your Accident Case In New York

 Did you or a loved one sustain serious injuries due to an accident in New York?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
 Proner & Proner represents clients injured because of accidents in Queens, the Bronx, Manhattan, Brooklyn, and throughout New York.
 Call 212-500-1003 or fill out our online contact form to schedule a free consultation about your case.
-We have an office conveniently located at 60 E. 42nd Street, Suite 1503 in New York, NY 10165 as well as offices in Queens, Brooklyn, the Bronx, and Bethel, Connecticut.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.